 If you have an idea of what you want, that’s a great place to start and we can work with you to optimize your plan.

 If you don’t have an idea of what you want, no problem.
-We’re experts at project, so we’re happy to discuss options and ways we’ve seen project work in the past, based on your material, how much you have, your timeline, your budget … (those 3 things that I just asked you to do, remember?)
+We’re experts at microfilm conversion project, so we’re happy to discuss options and ways we’ve seen project work in the past, based on your material, how much you have, your timeline, your budget … (those 3 things that I just asked you to do, remember?)

 Next Steps